 1.Green monster – Affectionately known as the “Green Monster,” the first teletypewriter (TTY) was created in 1964 by Robert Weibrecht, a deaf scientist, and James Marsters, a deaf orthodontist.
 Working with discarded Western Union machines, Weibrecht and Marsters developed an acoustic coupler that enabled instantaneous text communication using telephone lines.
-Watch this video by I Deaf news to learn more about the history of this important piece of technology.
+Take a look at this link from Gallaudet University’s “History Through Deaf Eyes” online exhibit to learn more about the history of this important piece of technology.
 Learn more about the development of telecommunications access (and the creativity of deaf community members in developing strategies and technologies during the late twentieth century) in A Phone of Our Own: The Deaf Insurrection Against Ma Bell.

 2. TTY Lingo- Today, many of us are familiar with shorthand and abbreviations; “LOL,” “#TBT” and “SMH” are ubiquitous in texts and on social media.
 For members of the deaf community, the widespread use of TTYs in the late-twentieth century led to the development of another unique text-based system.
 These early devices were cumbersome machines.
 Callers watched messages appear, letter-by-letter, on a small screen or printed page.
 At the same time, phone companies charged by the minute, often at long distance phone rates, making long conversations expensive.
 Terms like “HD,” “PLM,” “TY,” “GA,” and “SK” were necessary for keeping conversations brief and for communicating turn-taking and other conversational features.
 Although TTYs are not commonly used today, you may see community members utilize these throwback phrases – learn more about them in this summary of TTY Phone Etiquette.